cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/core/InvestmentManager.md

 - enabling deposit of assets into specified investment strategy(s)
 - enabling removal of assets from specified investment strategy(s)
 - recording deposit of ETH into settlement layer
-- recording deposit of Eigen for securing EigenLayr
+- recording deposit of Eigen for securing EigenLayer
 - slashing of assets for permissioned strategies

 ### GWEI_TO_WEI